 One such way that stock is actively managed is a policy decision where expired products are only discarded at the John Hunter Hospital laboratory.
 This enables staff to have control over the age of stock and also to be responsible and accountable for all products that are time expired.
-The HAPS scientists enter the reason for discard into both eBlood and the BloodNet Fate module before disposal of the discard.
+The NSW Health Pathology - North (Hunter) scientists enter the reason for discard into both eBlood and the BloodNet Fate module before disposal of the discard.

-The HAPS scientists also closely monitor the stock on hand and ensure that it is rotated regularly to keep the age of stock low (see Age of Blood).
+The NSW Health Pathology - North (Hunter) scientists also closely monitor the stock on hand and ensure that it is rotated regularly to keep the age of stock low (see Age of Blood).
 As well rotating to keep the age of stock low, the stock is rotated to ensure that the requirements of the satellite laboratories are met and the policies implemented by the John Hunter Hospital laboratory are adhered to.
-These policies include direction on expiry of standard stock, trauma patients who require blood that is less than 14 days old, irradiated product requirements and paediatric patients.
-The HAPS staff manage to maintain the lowest expiry rates in the country while complying with all of the above polices, a truly inspiring feat.

-In addition to the satellite laboratories and fridges, HAPS supply products to medical retrieval teams (e.g. ambulances and helicopter) on request.
-Products are issued as stock would be to a remote refrigerator or a satellite laboratory.
+would be to a remote refrigerator or a satellite laboratory.
 On this basis it can be monitored as part of the John Hunter Hospital laboratory inventory.
 Unused stock is immediately returned to the laboratory and accepted, subject to a verified cold chain.

 Platelets are a special case when concerned with inventory management.
-They are routinely ordered and held in stock by the HAPS laboratory for routine issue to the John Hunter Hospital, the John Hunter Children's Hospital and the Calvary Mater Newcastle.
+They are routinely ordered and held in stock by the NSW Health Pathology - North (Hunter) laboratory for routine issue to the John Hunter Hospital, the John Hunter Children's Hospital and the Calvary Mater Newcastle.
 Satellite hospitals do not hold platelets in stock.